 Most content strategies fail because they’re designed to please algorithms, not convert humans.
 They focus on vanity metrics like reach and engagement instead of business metrics like leads and sales.

-When you create content with intention, map it to your buyer’s journey, and connect everything back to your core transformation, something powerful happens: the right people start to see you as the obvious choice for solving their specific problem.
+When you create content with intention, map it to your buyer’s journey, and connect everything back to your core transformation, something powerful happens: the right people receive clearer evidence of your fit, thinking, process, and next step.

 Instead of being another coach who posts inspirational content, you become the expert who understands their exact situation and has a clear path to their desired outcome.